 What Is a Business Bank Account?

-While a merchant account allows you to manage credit card transactions, a business bank account allows you to manage all of your funds.
+The main difference between a merchant account and a business bank account is that a merchant account allows you to manage credit card transactions while a business bank account allows you to manage all of your funds.
 Think of this type of bank account as a repository for your cash, your credit card sales, and all of your inbound and outbound currency.

 As your customers submit credit and debit card payments, the funds from each transaction are saved in your merchant account.
 You can then take the total funds and transfer them to your main business bank account at your leisure (or on a regular schedule).
 Funding times are generally 1 to 2 days as long as you work with a reputable dedicated merchant.
 Be sure to ask about bank transfer times when comparing providers.